- What to expect upon completion of the Nursing Program: Student Learning Outcomes

-Mission Statement & Philosophy, Themes & Threads
+Mission Statement, Philosophy, and Threads

 The Everett Community College Faculty have written and fully endorse the following statements about the Mission and Philosphy of our program.
 Our program is very closely knit to these ideas.
 The curriculum which you will follow as an Everett Community College Nursing Student will be very much reflective of these concepts.
 As you read through these statements, you might want to think about your view of learning and your ideas about the faculty and student role.